 In 2015, following a 12 hour overnight swim Kelly was not feeling too well, and that was not because of the salt water.
 Nine months later Monster was born.
 This meant a lot of activities and hobbies were placed on the 'back-burner' which was a blessing in disguise as Kelly was taking on way too much.
 This also gave her the opportunity to re-evaluate things as Monster had to come first, but at the same time Kelly did not want to lose herself.

 2016 finished with only three small hobbies in place alongside Monster-rearing and work.
 These were and are:

-SwimFor (personal challenge site); No Food Limits (campaign to spread the word about simple nutrition); Books (longstanding hobby).
+SwimFor (personal challenge site); No Food Limits/The Food Project (campaign to spread the word about simple nutrition); Books (longstanding hobby).

 The books will always continue as this is a life long practice and as long as they are enjoyable.
 Kelly also found herself getting back into art.
 The last time she had drawn something was five years before.

 Watch this space for further updates and information when available.